drhsqlite/fossil-mirror/www/chat.md

 ### Deletion of Messages

+<div class="sidebar">Message deletion is itself a type of message, which
+is why deletions count towards updates in the recent activity list.
+(It is counted for the person who performed the deletion, not the author of the deleted comment.)
+That can potentially lead to odd corner cases where a user shows up in the list but has no messages which are currently visible because they were deleted, or an admin user who has not posted anything but deleted a message.
+That is a known minor cosmetic-only bug with a resolution of "will not fix."</div>

 Any user may *locally* delete a given message by clicking on the "tab" at the top of the message and clicking the button which appears.
 Such deletions are local-only, and the messages will reappear if the page